 Why a FIFA Cryptocurrency?

-FIFA's interest in cryptocurrency is part of its broader strategy to enhance fan engagement and explore new technologies.
+FIFA's interest in crypto is part of its broader strategy to enhance fan engagement and explore new technologies.
 By developing a digital token, FIFA aims to make transactions easier for fans, such as buying tickets and merchandise, especially ahead of the 2026 World Cup, which will be hosted by the United States, Canada, and Mexico.

 Key Benefits of a FIFA Cryptocurrency: